MATH 521 Additional Online Reading List

 Check for numbers that are exactly representable by double

-precision (generally the number zero or powers of 2).
+precision.
 If these exist, they are

 known to an infinite number of significant digits.
 If not, they are